-Jaxxon, a 13 year old boy, forgot to wear his box whilst at cricket training and was hit in the groin by a high speed ball.
-He thought nothing of it as the pain disappeared after an hour or so but presented to your emergency department at a day later as the pain had returned and was more intense.
+Jaxxon, a 13-year-old boy, forgot to wear his box whilst at cricket training and was hit in the groin by a high-speed ball.
+He thought nothing of it as the pain disappeared after an hour or so but presented to your emergency department a day later as the pain returned and was more intense.

 - Testicular torsion is a true surgical emergency